andrewcbuensalida/java-debezium-mit-module-14/Module 14 Final Assignment Performing CDC Using Debezium/Instructions.md

 `mvn spring-boot:run`

 Provide a screenshot to show that your application ran correctly.
 In your Terminal window, you should see FirstName=John as the first entry.

+This errors with:
+`Unable to initialize and start connector's task class 'io.debezium.connector.mysql.MySqlConnectorTask' with config:... `

 Now, to test the CDC, open the mysqlmasterdb CLI and connect to the database using the following command: mysql -h localhost -u root -pMyNewPass employeedb